 Can be used as shampoo, bodywash/showergel or sprinkled into a bath (it won’t foam in bath water, but will impart the water with a LOT of nourishing goodness and smell beautiful).

 2. Shake bottle and carefully pour some powder into the palm of your hand (how much you need will vary according to the length and thickness of your hair; as a guide, you might try half to a full tablespoon).

 3. Splash a little water onto the powder and use a finger to stir it into a paste.

 5. Rinse thoroughly and follow with your normal conditioner (if desired; you may not feel you need it, for example if your hair is oily, depending on your hair type).

-To follow, I like to stroke pure (natural) aloe vera gel through my hair for a bit of curl definition that doesn’t look too stiff or over-styled, followed by a small amount of the Shine Elixir Hair Food (silicone-free!) through the ends.
+To follow, I like to stroke pure (natural) aloe vera gel through my hair for a bit of curl definition that doesn’t look too stiff or over-styled, along with a small amount of the Shine Elixir Hair Food & Tea & Rice Bran Curl Butter through the ends.

 Oryza sativa (Rice) powder, Cocos nucifera (Organic Coconut) milk powder, Sodium cocoyl isethionate, Camellia sinensis (Green Tea) leaf, Acacia concinna (Shikakai) fruit powder, Hibiscus rosa-sinensis flower powder, Bacopa monniera (Brahmi) leaf powder, Rosmarinus officinalis (Rosemary) leaf, Lavandula angustifolia (Lavender) oil, Salvia officinalis (Sage) oil, Cinnamomum camphora (Ho) leaf oil, Tocopherol (Vitamin E),